72g protein

 Strength By Fitness delivers our first higher-SPC, nutritionally rich, high-protein berry dream smoothie, equipped with fibers and healthy fats in a low-carb package.

-72g of protein, 800 – 900 calories, with a very high SPC score in the range of 66 to 80.
-Never let anyone steamroll you with the lazy expression, never drink your nutrients because this smoothie delivers on all the right food metrics, with none of the baggage.
+Yes, never let anyone steamroll you with the lazy blanket idea, that you should never drink your nutrients because this smoothie delivers on all the right food metrics, with none of the baggage.

 Ingredients